Monday, October 31, 2011

 My job is boring at times.
 Whose isn't?
 I'm getting paid minimum wage.
 I'm getting paid.
 The fact of the matter is I'm working a job where I get a free pass to continue to working on getting my body to the best shape it can be...and I'm writing this blog at the front desk as we speak.
 Pretty sweet deal if you ask me!

-Needless to say it's pretty exciting to think that for the first time ever, my two families (the people I love the most in this world) are coming together!
-Turkey day can't get here fast enough!
+Needless to say it's pretty exciting to think that for the first time ever, my two families (the people I love the most in this world) are coming together.
+Turkey Day can't get here fast enough!